Restless Miniseries: The True Story

-The snatching of the spies from a cafe in ‘Prenslo’ in Restless is based on the true story of the ‘Venlo Incident’, in which two British intelligence officers, Sigismund Payne Best and Richard Stevens, were were operating in the Netherlands.
+The snatching of the spies from a café in ‘Prenslo’ in Restless is based on the true story of the ‘Venlo Incident’.
+Two British intelligence officers, Sigismund Payne Best and Richard Stevens, were were operating in the Netherlands.
 The two agents thought they were in contact with German officers plotting against Hitler.
 In fact, they were the victims of a sting operation by the German secret service the Sicherheitsdienst (SD).
-Best and Stephens arranged to meet the plotters at the Café Backus in the Dutch border town of Venlo, from where the SD snatched them and drove over the border into Germany.
-The incident in Restless is essentially accurate, although the protagonists are inserted as witnesses, Venlo is renamed as Prenslo, and the two MI6 officers are not named.
+Best and Stephens arranged to meet the plotters at the Café Backus in the Dutch border town of Venlo.
+From there, the SD snatched them and drove over the border into Germany.
+The incident in Restless is essentially correct, although the protagonists are inserted as witnesses, Venlo is renamed as Prenslo, and the two MI6 officers are not named.

 Seduction and Blackmail

 Boyd loosely based this section on the story of Amy Elizabeth Thorpe, code-named ‘Cynthia’.
 Elizabeth was a British agent in the USA who used her seductive powers to convert isolationist politicians into supporting the British.
 One of her targets was a US senator, Arthur Vandenberg.
 During the Lend-Lease debate Vandenberg announced at the last moment that he supported the bill.
 This was arguably the turning point of the Senate debate.
 Vandenberg and sixteen other Republicans voted in favour of the bill, which hence passed.

 Unusually beautiful, she had an exquisite, narrow-boned figure; a light quick-silver wit, a sharp intelligence, and a soft and soothing voice that somehow inspired trust and confidence.
-It was by a combination of these formidable qualities that she was able to extract secrets of the highest political and military importance from the men of influence and position she cultivated for that purpose.
+It was by a combination of these formidable qualities that she was able to extract secrets of the highest political and military importance from the men of influence who she cultivated for that purpose.

 The Nazi Map